Orange-OpenSource/a11y-guidelines/src/en/editorial-content/animated-components.md

 ---
 title: "Videos, audios, and animated components "
-abstract: "The accessibility of videos and audio embedded in content (Web page, Office document, etc.) goes through"
+abstract: "The accessibility of videos and audios files embedded in content (Web page, Office document, etc.) recommandations"
 ---

 # Accessibility of video, animation and audio content